core accessibility principles for modern frameworks

 Component composition in design systems frequently introduces deeply nested wrapper elements for styling, layout, or state isolation.
 Each wrapper risks introducing an implicit role that conflicts with the intended accessibility tree.
 To prevent role collisions, layout primitives should explicitly declare role="presentation" or role="none" to signal assistive technologies that the element is purely structural.

-When rendering via framework portals (e.g., React createPortal, Vue <Teleport>, or Angular ng-template), ensure the accessibility tree is not fragmented by moving interactive elements outside their logical DOM hierarchy.
+When rendering via framework portals (e.g., React createPortal, Vue <Teleport>), ensure the accessibility tree is not fragmented by moving interactive elements outside their logical DOM hierarchy.
 Portals detach nodes from the visual tree but leave them in the accessibility tree; if a modal or dropdown is teleported to the document root, its aria-owns or aria-controls relationships must be explicitly maintained to preserve logical reading order.
 For complex component trees, avoid prop-drilling accessibility flags; instead, leverage framework-native context APIs to propagate state without polluting component props.

 <!-- Vue: Role Delegation in Card Components -->